-- 16.1 It is important to the University of Sussex that students feel part of their local community and that landlords encourage tenants to act as responsible and considerate neighbours. - 16.2 Landlords must place a robust clause within any written agreement which makes it clear that nuisance or antisocial behaviour is not acceptable.
-This clause must also outline any potential repercussions of such behaviour. - 16.3 Landlords must use reasonable endeavours to ensure that tenants are treating the property and their local environment in a responsible manner. - 16.4 Where neighbours of a self-contained property have been historically affected by nuisance or anti-social behaviour, preventative measures should be taken to ensure that future tenants are aware of sensitivities that may arise from their occupancy of the property. - 16.5 In cases where endeavours by the landlord to rectify nuisance or anti-social behaviour from tenants has been unsuccessful, landlords must contact the University of Sussex who may provide assistance and/or involve the necessary statutory services. - 16.6 Expectations of behaviour should be clearly communicated to all tenants and should include a zero tolerance policy to statutory noise nuisance throughout all hours of the day and night. - 16.7 Tenants must be provided with all relevant information with regards to refuse collection and recycling including collection days and positive practice guidelines. - 16.8 Regular inspections of the outside areas should be carried out as appropriate by the landlord to ensure that refuse collection points at the property are being correctly
+- 16.1 It is important to the University of Sussex that students feel part of their local community and that landlords encourage tenants to act as responsible and considerate neighbours. - 16.2 Landlords must place a robust clause within any written agreement which makes it clear that nuisance or anti-social behaviour is not acceptable.
+This clause must also outline any potential repercussions of such behaviour. - 16.3 Landlords must use reasonable endeavours to ensure that tenants are treating the property and their local environment in a responsible manner. - 16.4 Where neighbours of a self-contained property have been historically affected by nuisance or anti-social behaviour, preventative measures should be taken to ensure that future tenants are aware of sensitivities that may arise from their occupancy of the property. - In cases where endeavours by the landlord to rectify nuisance or anti-social behaviour from tenants has been unsuccessful, landlords must contact the University of Sussex who may provide assistance and/or involve the necessary statutory services. - 16.6 Expectations of behaviour should be clearly communicated to all tenants and should include a zero tolerance policy to statutory noise nuisance throughout all hours of the day and night. - 16.7 Tenants must be provided with all relevant information with regards to refuse collection and recycling including collection days and positive practice guidelines.

-- managed by tenants and are free from excessive waste or litter. - 16.9 Should landlords have any reason to be concerned about a students' behaviour or wellbeing, they must inform the relevant statutory service or contact the University of Sussex for advice and guidance at the earliest opportunity. - 16.10 The University of Sussex reserves the right to remove the property from Sussex Studentpad should we have concerns with regards to the volume of community complaints about the property.
+- 16.8 Regular inspections of the outside areas should be carried out as appropriate by the landlord to ensure that refuse collection points at the property are being correctly managed by tenants and are free from excessive waste or litter. - 16.9 Should landlords have any reason to be concerned about a students' behaviour or wellbeing, they must inform the relevant statutory service or contact the University of Sussex for advice and guidance at the earliest opportunity.

-17.0 MOVING OUT
+17.0 Moving Out

-- 17.1 All tenants should be issued with clear guidelines about the standard of cleaning and other arrangements for bringing the agreement to an end so as to avoid any disputes or misunderstandings. - 17.2 Provided the incumbent tenant(s) continue to be registered Sussex students for the following academic year and provided they have satisfactorily performed their responsibilities as per the agreement, they should be offered first refusal for any subsequent letting of the accommodation. - Any statutory notices seeking possession must be correctly completed and served on the tenant(s) in good time, in order to minimise delay, inconvenience and hardship to both the landlord and tenant(s).
+- 17.1 All tenants should be issued with clear guidelines about the standard of cleaning and other arrangements for bringing the agreement to an end so as to avoid any disputes or misunderstandings. - 17.2 Provided the incumbent tenant(s) continue to be registered Sussex students for the following academic year and provided they have satisfactorily performed their responsibilities as per the agreement, they should be offered first refusal for any subsequent letting of the accommodation. - 17.3 Any statutory notices seeking possession must be correctly completed and served on the tenant(s) in good time, in order to minimise delay, inconvenience and hardship to both the landlord and tenant(s).
 In instances where these notices are served, the University requests that Housing Services are informed prior to issue so that support can be provided to all parties where necessary. - 17.4 In the event of a resident landlord wishing to terminate a lodger agreement before the end of the agreement period, reasonable notice of two weeks or more must be given in writing.

-18.0 STUDENT COMPLAINTS
+18.0 Student Complaints